 You aren’t limited to these resources.
 We can help get the data you need by locating additional text or data sources, advising on whether licensed content is available to mine, and, in some cases, negotiating access to datasets and text collections for U-M researchers.

-Contact our text and data mining team at firstname.lastname@example.org with questions or with requests for additional resources for mining.
+Contact our digital scholarship team at firstname.lastname@example.org with questions or with requests for additional resources for mining.

 Request a consultation

 Contact our digital scholarship team at email@example.com with specific questions about using tools or methods.

 Request a workshop or class instruction